frouo/lembot-public-website/blog/[25-03-07] how-to-export-your-lemlist-campaign-tasks.md

 ---
 head:
-  title: "How to export your lemlist tasks to gsheet - Lembot Blog"
+  title: "How to export your lemlist campaign tasks to gsheet - Lembot Blog"
   description: "Discover how to export your lemlist campaign tasks into your Google Sheets spreadsheet."
 card:
-  title: "Export your lemlist tasks"
+  title: "Export your lemlist campaign tasks"
   description: "Discover how to export your lemlist campaign tasks into your Google Sheets spreadsheet."
 coverUrl: "https://user-images.githubusercontent.com/2499356/209328072-82d60033-5cf2-4083-884b-d7ed541ac6b3.jpg"
 emoji: "🎓"